 First up is the awesome build quality.
 One thing that might seem familiar is the Toray® QuadraLam™ 4 layer lower and upper.
 It is durable and long-lasting, but the design of the pockets and other tidbits are pretty convenient.

 It is durable and should hold up to normal wear and tear pretty well.
-The material used is the Toray QuadraLam 4-layerOpens in a new tab., appearing in other Simms waders.
+The material used is the Toray QuadraLam 4-layer, appearing in other Simms waders.
 And just like those, this wader is pretty durable as well.

 You will also love how breathable these are.
 They are comfortable and keep you all cool without making them too sweaty to wear.
 A cool feature for your hands during cold weather is the hand-warming pockets.